 How to Care for a Dog with Pneumonia

 Recovery from bacterial pneumonia can take time.
 Your dog’s pneumonia can last a few days or several weeks.
 Getting your dog healthy again will require patience and regular care.
-Throughout recovery from pneumonia expect to make multiple veterinary visits for follow-up exams, additional scans and testing to check on your dog’s progress.
+Throughout recovery from pneumonia expect to make multiple veterinary visits for follow-up exams, additional scans and testing to check on your dog’s progress and treat your dog’s pneumonia.

 Give Your Dog All Antibiotics Provided